Estimated reading time: 27 minutes

-British expats can continue to live and work in Spain mostly under the same terms as before the agreement came into force on January 31, 2020.
+British expats can continue living and working in Spain mostly under the same terms as before the agreement on January 31, 2020.

 Expats who are already living in Spain can continue to carry on under the same terms, but from January 1, 2021, the rules will change for new residents.

 These rules are fluid and subject to ongoing negotiations that will be published nearer the end of the transition period.